14 top multi-cloud management platforms for 2025 8 key steps of a cloud exit strategy

 Disadvantages of cloud infrastructure

-At the same time, there are several challenges to consider when using a cloud infrastructure.
+At the same time, there are several challenges to consider when using cloud infrastructure, including the following:

 • Shared security.
 Although cloud providers are vigilant to secure their cloud infrastructure, it's exceedingly complex to oversee that scale of infrastructure and services.
 Moreover, the shared responsibility model means providers only secure their infrastructure -- customers are responsible for protecting their workloads and data through proper configuration, access controls and monitoring.

 • Visibility and management.
-The virtualization layer of a cloud infrastructure generally means customers do not have visibility into the actual physical hardware upon which their workloads run.
-Public cloud providers do offer dedicated hardware and bare-metal servers, which provide control over the entire server stack and also typically higher performance but at higher costs.
+The virtualization layer of cloud infrastructure generally means customers don't have visibility into the physical hardware upon which their workloads run.
+Public cloud providers offer dedicated hardware and bare-metal servers, which provide control over the entire server stack and typically higher performance but at higher costs.

 • Out-of-control costs.
-A pay-as-you-go model works for cloud customers as long as they closely allocate and monitor the services they use.
+A pay-as-you-go model works for cloud customers if they closely allocate and monitor the services they use.
 Overprovisioning, inactive resources and failure to understand service dependencies all can quickly add up to unexpected cloud costs.
 Customers must diligently monitor and manage cloud use as they consume increasingly granular, complex and integrated cloud services.

 Cloud infrastructure management processes and tools